Thio Li-ann

-Thio Li-ann (born 10 March 1968) is a Singaporean law professor at the National University of Singapore.
-She was educated at the University of Oxford, Harvard Law School and the University of Cambridge.
-In January 2007, she was appointed a Nominated Member of Parliament (NMP) in Singapore's 11th Parliament.
+Thio Li-ann (born 10 March 1968) is a Singaporean law professor at the National University of Singapore and a former Nominated Member of Parliament (2007–2009).
+She has attracted international attention and criticism for public remarks opposing the repeal of Singapore's former law criminalising sex between men (Section 377A), which many have likened to hate speech.
+In 2009, after protests by some students and alumni over her statements, she withdrew from a planned visiting professorship at New York University School of Law.

 Early life and education

 Thio Li-ann was born in Singapore on 10 March 1968.
 Her mother is Dr. Thio (née Huang) Su Mien, former dean of the Faculty of Law of the National University of Singapore (NUS) and presently founder of TSMP Law Corporation; her brother, Thio Shen Yi, is joint managing director of the same law firm.

 Thio was educated at the Singapore Chinese Girls' School (1975–1984) and Hwa Chong Junior College (1984–1986), at the latter on a Humanities Award from the Ministry of Education.
 She took a Bachelor of Arts (B.A.
 (Hons.)) in jurisprudence at Keble College, Oxford between 1987 and 1990.
 At Oxford, she was awarded the Law Moderations Book Prize (Constitutional Law, Criminal Law and Roman Law) in 1988.
 She was called to the bar as a barrister at Gray's Inn in 1991.